UK's creaking COVID-19 test system puts health services at risk

 Attempts by Reuters reporters to get a COVID-19 test on Tuesday were greeted with a notice on the government’s website saying: “This service is currently very busy.
 More tests should be available later.”

+Keir Starmer, the leader of the opposition Labour Party, will miss his weekly question session in parliament with Johnson on Wednesday because he is “still awaiting” the test result for a member of his family, and will remain in self isolation.

-Chris Hopson, chief executive of NHS Providers, which represents hospital trusts in England, said a growing number of staff were unable to come to work because they or someone they live with had COVID-like symptoms but couldn’t get tested.
+Chris Hopson, chief executive of NHS Providers, which represents hospital trusts in England, said a growing number of staff were unable to come to work because they or someone they live with had COVID-like symptoms but could not get tested.

 He said hospital bosses were working in the dark as they did not know why there were shortages, how long they were likely to last, how geographically widespread they were nor what priority would be given to healthcare workers.